selabhvl/coems-racechecker/README.md

 * full_lockset_tessla_$VER_varaddr.tessla (D4.2 and later, the basic version of lockset with data structures (hence sw-only), does not need any parameters, checking starts after the first `pthread_create()`)
-* † static_template.tessla (we don't need it anymore, precursor to template_hw_sw.tessla)
-* † template.tessla (NIK + improvements, needs number of locks and list
-  of global variable names, as the instrumentation will directly emit events onto those named streams.
-Does not use data structures, so in principle one could try on the hw in the split-approach.
-Instead of listing the global variable names (addresses), a specified number of variable names (addresses) could be checked in the same way as it is done for locks.)

 The templates take different parameters; as the templates are scripts, you can easily inspect them if in doubt.